jenkinsci/docker/README.md

 [manifest-tool](https://github.com/estesp/manifest-tool) for creating registry v2.2 "thick" manifests.

-When changes are pushed, a Jenkins job is triggered via the `Jenkinfile` from this repo, which then runs the `publish-experimental.sh` script.
+When changes are pushed to the upstream Jenkins project, a Jenkins job is triggered via the `Jenkinfile` from this repo, which then runs the `publish-experimental.sh` script.
 Multiarch images created by the script are built/tagged/pushed to the Docker Hub [`jenkins4eval/jenkins-multiarch-qemu`](https://hub.docker.com/r/jenkins4eval/jenkins-multiarch-qemu/) repo.